 Glenn Wigham discusses the fight for LGBT rights in Russia and across Eastern Europe, the lessons which can be learned from socialist Cuba – and how they can be applied today.

-The rights and protections of LGBT+ people living in Europe have fluctuated in ways that coincide with elective governments, mass-movements and the rise of liberal politics.
-Progress since the 1960’s, led by LGBT+ movements through to the present day have reached many important milestones.
-Same-sex marriage is recognised across most of Europe and the Western world, as well as some countries now enshrining rights for gay adoption and transgender people in their laws.
-But these freedoms gradually erode the further into Eastern Europe you travel and across the border.
-Ongoing events in Russia, and more recently Poland, continue to demonstrate the rise in anti-gay rhetoric and the active persecution of LGBT+ people.
+The rights and protections of LGBT people living in Europe have fluctuated in ways that coincide with elective governments, mass-movements and the rise of liberal politics.
+Progress since the 1960’s, led by LGBT movements through to the present day have reached many important milestones.
+Same-sex marriage is recognised across most of Europe and the Western world.
+However, some of these rights are not yet available in Eastern Europe.
+Ongoing events in Russia, and more recently Poland, continue to demonstrate the rise in anti-gay rhetoric and the active persecution of LGBT people.

 So what forms of discrimination does this anti-gay sentiment take?